jpantano30/What_Are_We_Cooking-/README.md

   <li> The formatting of the page has been a bit of a struggle for me.
 I would like to have the results from all buttons to display in the middle of the page but I can't seem to get them to move to the center for the 3 buttons on the left side of the screen.
 I also have not been able to style the results images or links to the recipes. </li>
   <li> Responsive design: especially on larger screens, needs more work.
 I struggled with this.
 I started with mobile first design.
 I would like the information to all stay in the middle of the page when the page gets larger. </li>
   <li> One challenge I overcame invovled fetching from the API and making it work with the DOM.
 Everytime I got one button working, it would break my code somewhere else. </li>
-  <li> Another challenge is that I am unable to figure out how to reset the page completely after pressing the back button.
-Everything seems to be reset until I click a button and the back button doesn't show up again.
-So escentially I am only able to get the back button to display once before it is clicked.
+  <li> Another challenge I overcame was fixing the back buttons so that the page was completely reset.
+The styling of the page was a little wonky at first and the button would not apear again after it had been clicked once.</li>
   <li> The formatting of the carousel was a challenge for me.
 I had trouble with the placement of the previous and next buttons. </li>
-  <li>The page's CSS looks completely different on Safari compared to Chrome so currently this app is only styled for Chrome.
+  <li>The page's CSS looks completely different on Safari compared to Chrome so currently this app is only styled for Chrome. </li>
  </ul>
 </details>